jfrog/documentation/jfrog-applications/ci-and-sdks/ci-integrations/github-actions.md

 ### Downloading JFrog CLI from Artifactory

 If your agent has no Internet access, you can configure the workflow to download JFrog CLI from a [remote repository](https://www.jfrog.com/confluence/display/JFROG/Remote+Repositories) in your JFrog Artifactory, which is configured to proxy the official download URL.
+When creating the remote repository, select the Generic package type for the repository.

 Here's how you do this: